 The Pensions Minister Steve Webb said:

 The Bereavement Service can be contacted by calling the Pension Service on 0845 6060265 and selecting option 2 on the automated service.

-Marta Phillips, Chief Executive of The Pensions Advisory Service
+Marta Phillips, Chief Executive of The Pensions Advisory Service said:

-benefit fact sheet, which can be accessed by clicking here.
+The Pensions Advisory Service has produced a state pension death benefit fact sheet, which can be accessed by clicking here.